anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 - **Test**: The test dataset is a dataset used to provide an unbiased evaluation of our final model.

 Then, download and unzip this [folder](@TODO), and upload it to your google drive.

-There will be two folders in your google drive.
-One is 'NTUOSS-ImageRecognitionWorkshop-Data' which is the shared folder that contain the data.
+For this moment, there will be two folders in your google drive.
+One is 'NTUOSS-ImageRecognitionWorkshop-Data' which is the shared folder that contains the data.
 Another is 'NTUOSS-ImageRecognitionWorkshop' folder which is owned by you.

 <p align="center">
   <img src="https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop/blob/master/screenshots/task_0_3_b.png" width="500">
 </p>

 Now, open the 'NTUOSS-ImageRecognitionWorkshop' folder.
 You will see a 'start' file, which is a Jupyter notebook that contains the incomplete script that you are going to code on for today's workshop.
-Let's open the 'start' file together to officially start the coding part of today's workshop: Right click start file -> Select 'Open with' -> Select 'Colaboratory'.
+Let's open the 'start' file together to officially start the coding part of today's workshop: Right click 'start' file -> Select 'Open with' -> Select 'Colaboratory'.

 <p align="center">
   <img src="https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop/blob/master/screenshots/task_0_3_c.png" width="500">
 </p>

-If you do not have any app to open the notebook yet, follow the steps as shown below: Right click start file -> Select 'Connect more apps' -> Search for 'colaboratory' -> Click on 'connect'.
+If you do not have any app to open the notebook yet, follow the steps as shown below: Right click 'start' file -> Select 'Connect more apps' -> Search for 'colaboratory' -> Click on 'connect'.

 <p align="center">
   <img src="https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop/blob/master/screenshots/task_0_3_d.png" width="500">